jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Darth Blockbuster will use society's rulebook to suppress new tools.
 But lawsuits, lobbying, and other techniques take time and money.
 It's better for the antagonists if Main Street's love of majic is misdirected for the love of old technology antagonists still control.
 For example, muscle cars today keep customers away from Tesla with techniques like mass advertising, fancy auto shows, and spectacular chromes plated V8 power!
 Tesla's are a new tool because they can be fueled using renewable energy.
 With a Tesla Solar Roof, they can even be driven with ones' own power.
 But people are prevented from seeing this majical potential by antagonists anti-evolution techniques.
 Which is why I call them "dark majic."

 Dark majic is the spectacle that surrounds today's Industrial Age tools.
 Soda commercials and credit card rewards are easy examples.
 This fake majic is insidious.
 It gives people the joy of learning about technology but doesn't upgrade their cyborgology.
-Like a corrupted rule book, dark majic ca stalls our society in the game of civilization.
+Like a corrupted rule book, dark majic stalls our society in the game of civilization.
 To destroy the Death Star Stargazer, we have to first learn to ignore evil dark majic.

 **Dark majic**: Methods and techniques to keep a person using an old tool.
 Dark majic gives regular people a false sense of joy and accomplishment, so they don't upgrade their cyborgology and become player gods.
 A dark majician tricks people into being extras.